HelloFresh’s (HLFFF) “Buy” Rating Reaffirmed at Berenberg Bank

-HelloFresh (OTCMKTS:HLFFF)‘s stock had its “buy” rating reissued by investment analysts at Berenberg Bank in a research report issued on Wednesday, The Fly reports.
+Berenberg Bank restated their buy rating on shares of HelloFresh (OTCMKTS:HLFFF) in a research note issued to investors on Wednesday morning, The Fly reports.

-A number of other brokerages also recently weighed in on HLFFF.
-Credit Suisse Group reissued an “outperform” rating on shares of HelloFresh in a report on Friday, April 16th.
-Morgan Stanley restated an “equal weight” rating on shares of HelloFresh in a report on Monday, April 19th.
-Barclays restated an “overweight” rating on shares of HelloFresh in a report on Friday, July 2nd.
-JPMorgan Chase & Co. restated a “neutral” rating on shares of HelloFresh in a report on Friday, April 30th.
-Finally, Jefferies Financial Group started coverage on HelloFresh in a report on Monday, June 21st.
-They set a “buy” rating on the stock.
-Two equities research analysts have rated the stock with a sell rating, three have assigned a hold rating and eight have assigned a buy rating to the company.
-HelloFresh currently has a consensus rating of “Hold”.
+Several other research analysts have also commented on HLFFF.
+JPMorgan Chase & Co. restated a neutral rating on shares of HelloFresh in a report on Friday, April 30th.
+Credit Suisse Group restated an outperform rating on shares of HelloFresh in a report on Friday, April 16th.
+Morgan Stanley restated an equal weight rating on shares of HelloFresh in a report on Monday, April 19th.
+Barclays restated an overweight rating on shares of HelloFresh in a report on Friday, July 2nd.
+Finally, Deutsche Bank Aktiengesellschaft restated a buy rating on shares of HelloFresh in a report on Friday, April 16th.
+Three analysts have rated the stock with a sell rating, three have given a hold rating and eight have assigned a buy rating to the company’s stock.
+The company currently has a consensus rating of Hold.

 HelloFresh SE delivers meal kit solutions to prepare home-cooked meals using its recipes.
 The company offers premium meals, double portions, and others, as well as add-ons, such as soups, snacks, fruit boxes, desserts, ready-made meals, and seasonal boxes.
 It also sells meal-kits through vending machines.